Legal

 3.4 Technical and usage data

-- IP address and approximate location;
+- IP address and approximate location (city/region level);

 4. Where we obtain your data

-In some research or clinical collaborations, we may also receive data from partner clinics or researchers who invite you to Attentia or manage participants through their own systems.
-In these cases, you will receive additional information or consent documents that explain the collaboration.
+- from partner clinics or researchers who invite you to Attentia or manage participants through their own systems; or

 5. Purposes and legal bases